AntonyHwang/Lattice-Structure-Computation-Program/README.md

 [GMSH](http://gmsh.info/#Download) can be installed from the link [here](http://gmsh.info/#Download).

-Numpy and Progressbar can be installed by running
+Numpy and Progressbar can be installed by calling:
 ```
 pip install numpy
 pip install progressbar2
 ```
+in the command-line.

 ### Installing